drhsqlite/fossil-mirror/www/server/openbsd/fastcgi.md

 mounted with the `nodev` option.
 Rather than removing this default setting, create a small memory filesystem and then mount it on to `/var/www/dev` with [`mount_mfs(8)`][mfs] so that the `random` and `null` device files can be created.
-In order to avoid neccessitating a startup script to recreate the device files at boot, create a template of the needed ``/dev`` tree to automatically populate the memory filesystem.
+In order to avoid necessitating a startup script to recreate the device files at boot, create a template of the needed ``/dev`` tree to automatically populate the memory filesystem.